tinacms/tina.io/content/docs/concepts/plugins.md

 - [Content Creator Plugins](https://tinacms.org/docs/gatsby/creating-new-files#1-add-content-creator-plugin)
 - Screen Plugins

-<tip>**Please note:** creating or consuming custom plugins is considered an advanced use-case.
-It is recommended for most folks to use Tina's predefined plugins mentioned above.</tip>
+> **Please note:** creating or consuming custom plugins is considered an advanced use-case.
+It is recommended for most folks to use Tina's predefined plugins mentioned above.

 ## Defining Plugins